RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 The above commands are one-time git configurations and you won't need to do them again.

-* Next, generate a private/public key pair and upload your public key to github.
+* Next, generate a private/public key pair and upload your public key to your github account.
 To do this refer to this tutorial: [https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/](https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/) In the process of setting up your key pair, when asked for a passphrase just press enter.
-By doing this step you will avoid having to enter a password or passphrase everytime you push your code to git
+By doing this step you will avoid having to enter a password or passphrase everytime you push your code to git.

+## Step 1b: Create a new repo, add your partner as collaborator and clone the git repo that contains the starter code

+* Create a repo for this lab on the pilot's github account (just like you did in lab00): To do this, open a browser and navigate to [www.github.com](www.github.com).
+Log into the pilot's github account.
+From the drop down menu on the left, select our class organization: ucsb-cs24-sp17 and proceed to create a new repo.
+You may refer to the instructions in lab00.
+Follow this naming convention: If your github username is jgaucho and your partner's is alily, your should name your repo lab00_agaucho_alily (usernames appear in alphabetical order).
+Also you must set the visibity of your repo to be 'PRIVATE' when creating it.
+We will not repeat these instructions in subsequent labs.

+* The pilot should add the navigator as a collaborator on github.
+To do this navigate to the git repo you just created.
+Choose the settings tab.
+Then click on the 'Collaborators and teams' option on the left.
+Scroll all the way down and add the navigator's github account.
+Then press on the 'Add collaborator' button.
+Now you and the navigator share the ownership of your git repo.
+You won't work with your new repo until the end of the lab.

-* Clone the starter code repo from our class organization to your local account by typing the following commands
+* Clone the starter code repo from our class organization to the pilot's local account by typing the following commands

 ```
 	git clone git@github.com:ucsb-cs24-sp17/starter-code.git

 ```
-Note that you have to do this step only once and won't need to repeat it in subsequent labs to get the starter code.
+Note that this repo contains the starter code for all labs and pas (although only the code for lab01 is up todate).
+So, you don't have to repeat the above step in subsequent labs.
+You just have to do a 'git pull' in the starter-code to get the latest code.

-* Now navigate to the lab01 directory within the starter code repo, and do a git pull to get the latest version of the starter code for lab01:
+* Now navigate to the lab01 directory within the starter-code repo, and do a git pull to get the latest version of the starter code for lab01:

 ```
 	cd starter-code
 	git pull
 ```

-You will only have to do the above step in subsequent labs to get the latest starter code for that lab.
-Notice that a git pull will update the starter code for all the directories within that repo (all labs) but you can only expect the current lab to have the final version of the starter code.
+You have to do the above step in subsequent labs to get the latest version of the starter code for that lab.
 In the next lab, we will talk about how to completely integrate git into your work flow.
-For this lab, you have only used it as a way of obtaining the latest starter code.
+For this lab, you will only use it to upload your latest work at the end of the lab.

 Note that you must never modify the code in the starter-code repo because you are not the owner of that repo.
 Instead you copy the files from that repo to your own private repo or directory before you start working  on the assignment.

 ## Step 2: Create a directory for this lab in the pilot's account and get the starter code